 A Guide To Non Dairy Milks

-If you've been following me for a while, you've surely noticed I don't use dairy products in my recipes except kefir and butter as I tolerate them well.
-Indeed, some people with lactose intolerance have no problem digesting cheese, butter or fermented products.
+If you've been following me for a while, you've surely noticed I don't use dairy products in my recipes except kefir and butter.
+Some people with lactose intolerance have no problem digesting cheese, butter or fermented products.
 The offer of non dairy milks is wast these days and in this article I'm going to talk about some options that I use daily.

-Coconut milk has a distinctive flavor which not everyone likes but it has a nice amount of healthy fats.
+Coconut milk has a distinctive flavor not liked by everyone but it has a nice amount of healthy fats.
 Make sure, the can contains only coconut and water.
 I use this one.
-Coconut milk creates a nice thick foam.
+Coconut milk creates a nice thick foam and it can be used as a substitute for whipped cream when frozen.

 Almond milk - Recipe for Homemade Almond Milk